 Topos for the routes can be found here!!

 There are only a few options to stay in town.
 This is not a ‘tourist’ destination so accommodation is limited.
 Your best bet is just going to town and asking around once you get there.
-Doña Dorila has rooms for rent in the Posada del Escalador, there also are places to stay in a few of the local restaurants.
+Doña Dorila has rooms for rent in the Posada del Escalador and there are also places to stay in a few of the local restaurants.

 How to Get to Cuyuja?